5/7/2025

 speaker

-Great, hi everyone, thanks for the questions.
+Great.
+Hi, everyone.
+Thanks for the questions.
 I'll start with a big picture question.
-I know there's obviously a lot of macro and competitive factors, but the main investor concern we hear right now is if the US could be nearing or approaching some sort of saturation point.
-Ron or Shelley, your reaction to that or thoughts to that, maybe notably given, Shelley, I think you've said the class of 2024's adoption curve has been a little slower than prior classes.
+I know there's obviously a lot of macro and competitive factors, but the main kind of investor concern we hear right now is if the U.S. could be, I guess, nearing or approaching some sort of saturation point.
+Ron or Shelly, your reaction to that or thoughts to that, maybe notably given the Shelley, I think you've said the class of 2024's adoption curve has been a little slower than prior classes.
 Maybe if you can talk about that.

 speaker